konradge/aoc2020/README.md

 # Advent of Code 2020

-Here are the solution to (almost all of) the Exercises to the [AoC2020](https://adventofcode.com/2020) Challenges
+Here are the solution to (**all** of) the Exercises to the [AoC2020](https://adventofcode.com/2020) Challenges.
+It is mostly written in Java, some in Javascript and one in Scratch

 ## Usage